pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/10 🔎 Finders/03 👀👥 Advertiser helper.md

 1. **What is an Advertiser helper domain in NLWeb?**

-    Advertisers 👀 are helper [Domains 👥](<../../40 👥 Domains/44 📜 Manifests/00 👥 Domain.md>) that intermediates the registration, distribution, and payment flows for ads on NLWeb.
+    Advertisers 👀 are [Helper 🛠️ domains](<../../20 🧑‍🦰 UI/24 🗄️ Vaults/05 🛠️👥 Helper domain.md>) that intermediate the registration, distribution, and payment flows for ads on NLWeb.

     ---

-1. **How are ads presented to users?**
+2. **How are ads presented to users?**

     When a [Host 🤗 domain](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>) ends a [Chat 💬](<../../20 🧑‍🦰 UI/23 💬 Chats/01 💬 Chat.md>), an Advertiser 👀 presents contextualized next-best actions for the user, e.g.: